khuswant18/Caption_Generator/README.md

    cd Frontend
    npm run dev
    ```
-   Remotion Studio will open in your browser
+   Remotion Studio will run on `http://localhost:3001`

+   > **Note:** The frontend is configured to use port 3001 by default to avoid conflicts with other applications commonly running on port 3000.

 ### Using the Caption Generator

 1. **Upload Video**: Select an MP4 file using the upload interface
-2. **Choose Language**: Select between English and Hindi
-3. **Generate Captions**: The system will automatically:
+2. **Automatic Processing**: The system will automatically:
-   - Extract audio from your video
+   - Extract audio from your video using FFmpeg
-   - Process it through Whisper for speech recognition
+   - Process it through specialized Hindi2Hinglish Whisper model
-   - Generate SRT captions
+   - Generate smart caption segments with proper timing
    - Display video preview with captions
+3. **Customize Caption Position**: Use the dropdown to position captions at top or bottom
 4. **Preview & Export**: Use Remotion's interface to preview and render your captioned video
+5. **Upload New Video**: Click "Upload New Video" button to process another file

 ## 🛠️ API Endpoints